-For nearly 45 years, ANAD has provided free, peer support services to those struggling with eating disorders such as anorexia, bulimia, or binge eating.
-From our free, eating disorders Helpline to our support groups and Peer Support Mentorship Program, there are so many ways to volunteer and get involved at ANAD!
+For nearly 45 years, ANAD has provided free, peer support services to those struggling with eating disorders.
+From our Helpline to our support groups and mentorship program, there are so many ways to volunteer and get involved at ANAD!
 Help us help others achieve recovery.

 Apply to be a Helpline Volunteer

 Our free, eating disorders Helpline is available to anyone struggling with an eating disorder.
 Help us provide direct support, referrals and resources to our callers as a Helpline Volunteer!
 No prior experience is necessary; we provide the training.

 Apply to be a Peer Support Mentor

 ANAD’s Peer Support Mentorship Program offers free eating disorder support online.
 If you are in strong recovery from an eating disorder, consider becoming a mentor!
 Our mentors provide compassionate, one-on-one support to people currently in treatment.

 ANAD’s free, eating disorder support groups provide a virtual space where people can come together and find community in recovery.
 Share your recovery journey to help others by becoming a Support Group Leader!
 No prior experience is necessary; we provide the training.